Rupeshkumar2/RuleEngineApp/README.md

 # Rule Engine with Abstract Syntax Tree (AST)

 This project is a sophisticated rule engine application designed to dynamically determine user eligibility based on attributes such as age, department, income, and spending.
-The system employs an Abstract Syntax Tree (AST) for representing conditional rules, allowing for the dynamic creation, combination, and evaluation of these rules.
+The system employs an Abstract Syntax Tree (AST) for representing conditional rules, allowing for dynamic creation, combination, and evaluation of these rules.

 ## Table of Contents
 - [Features](#features)